Brainicism/KMQ_Discord/GAMEPLAY.md

 You start off as a `Novice`, and work your way up through the works of `Trainee` (Level 10), `Pre-debut` (Level 20), `Nugu` (Level 30), and many more to discover.
 Check out `,profile` to see where you stand.

+Playing with more people will increase how much XP you gain, maxing out at 6 players.

 You will only gain EXP if:
 - There is a minimum of 10 songs selected
 - You are using `,mode song` (full EXP)
 - You are using `,mode artist` or `,mode both` and you are not using `,groups` (30% EXP)

 # Game Options